Rahilaam/book-club-backend/README.md

 ### book-club-backend
->BookClub is a space for people where they can read a book together and discuss on it.
+>BookClub is a space for people where they can read a book together and have discussion about it on the club space.

+##Backend Stack
+ - Express
+ - Node Js
+ - Sequelize
+ - Rest API